tofuutils/tenv/SECURITY.md

 We prefer all communications to be in English.

 ## Contact
-To contact us, use [OpenTofu Community`](https://opentofucommunity.slack.com/) slack, `#tofuutils` channel.
-You can ping Alexander Sharov or Denis Vaumoron there to discuss any issues.
+To contact us, use [OpenTofu Community](https://opentofucommunity.slack.com/) slack, `#tofuutils` channel.
+You can ping Alexander Sharov or Denis Vaumoron there to discuss any issues. g

 ## Disclosure Policy